Maker Faire New York 2013: What's New for NYC Kids at this Hyper-Creative Festival

 Returning Favorites for Kids and Families

 Coke Zero & Mentos Fountains – Geysers of soda shoot more than 20 feet into the air in this mint-powered version of Las Vegas' Bellagio Fountains, brought to you by the mad scientists of EepyBird.
-Their online videos actually received two Emmy nominations.
+Their online videos actually received multiple Emmy nominations.

 Circus Warehouse – Watch the pros show off their skills and then learn a few new circus tricks yourself.